 Keppard became part of the migration of Creole jazz musicians to the West Coast in the first two decades of the 20th Century.
 After traveling to Los Angeles, he founded the Original Creole Orchestra in 1912.
 The Orchestra introduced New Orleans jazz to a wider audience and quickly became one of the most popular acts on the West Coast.
 By 1919 it had a following in large cities across the United States.
 As his popularity rose, the Victor Talking Machine Company eventually offered Keppard the chance to be one of the first to record the new jazz sound.
 Keppard refused the recording offer saying he was fearful people would “steal his stuff.”

 Xavier was founded in 1915 by Sister Katherine Drexel and the Sisters of the Blessed Sacrament, a Catholic order established to serve African Americans and other racial minorities.
-The institution was first a high school, then became a two-year normal school in 1917.

 Xavier University Webpage; Toni Hodge-Wright, The Handbook of Historically Black Colleges and Universities (Seattle: Jireh and Associates, 1992); Julian B. Roebuck and Komanduri S. Murty, Historically Black Colleges and Universities: Their Place in American Higher Education (Westport, CT: Praeger Publishers, 1993).